 Welcome to the Ehline Law Firm’s comprehensive web page dealing with catastrophic rear-end accidents and fender benders.
 Was your car hit in its rear end during a car crash by a tailgating driver or a speeder?
-Our Los Angeles personal injury lawyers count rear-enders among the most common type of Los Angeles accident claims we take.
+Our Los Angeles personal injury lawyers count rear-enders among the most common Los Angeles accident claims we take.
 Our rear-impact motor vehicle accident personal injury attorneys commonly assist victims.
 Our past clients suffered harm during a rear-end collision, suffering injuries ranging from soreness, and whiplash, to wrongful death.

 If you or your close family member seek a free consultation to learn about paying for your property damage, lost wages, and medical expenses after a car accident, it’s covered below.
 Our car accident attorney has found many unsavory, careless motorists regularly engage in tailgating for various reasons.
 Every veteran driver in L.A. has glanced in their rear-view mirror or side mirrors and discovered a vehicle following behind, riding their vehicle’s back bumper.